worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 - Key ID (bytes 3-7): The newly generated 5-byte KID
 - Nonce (bytes 8-31): The Structured Nonce containing the RAIDA Bitmap and the Timestamp

-**Body:** The first piece of application data (e.g., a VPN request), encrypted with the Session Key.
+**Body:** The first piece of application data (e.g., a VPN request), encrypted with the 256 bit encryption Key.

-The client sends this packet directly to the content server's IP address.
+The client sends this packet directly to the content server

 ### Phase 3: Key Reconstruction (Content Server-Side)